shauryasaxenas/shauryasaxenas/README.md

 - 🤝 I’m looking for help with **Optimizing ML pipelines and deploying models**

-- 👨‍💻 All of my projects are available at [https://github.com/shauryasaxenas](https://github.com/shauryasaxenas)
+- 👨‍💻 All of my projects are available on my [github](https://github.com/shauryasaxenas)

 - 💬 Ask me about **Python, data analysis, and anything related to data science**